Early Career Teacher Entitlement - ECTE

-The Early Career Teacher Entitlement supports early career teachers (ECTs) with professional development throughout their two year induction period.
+The Early Career Teacher Entitlement supports early career teachers (ECTs) with professional development throughout their two year statutory induction period.

-Early Career Teaching Programme (ECTP)
+Early Career Training Programme (ECTP)

-Schools now have two options in how to provide the Early Career Training Programme:
+Nationally, schools have two options in how to provide the Early Career Training Programme:

 • Provider-led (DfE funded)